-- Planning will be informed by the feedback from previous remote learning. - Pupils will study a broad range of subjects, including English and Maths each day and 1 lesson per week of each Science, History and/or Geography (depending on the current theme being taught in school), Religious Education, Art and/or DT (depending on the current theme being taught in school), IT, Music and PE.
+- Planning will be informed by the feedback from previous remote learning - Pupils will study a broad range of subjects, including English and Maths each day and 1 lesson per week of each Science, History and/or Geography (depending on the current theme being taught in school), Religious Education, Art and/or DT (depending on the current theme being taught in school), IT, Music and PE.
 The PE may be delivered as short daily physical activity. - Pupils will learn new facts and concepts, as well as completing activities that reinforce their prior learning. - Those who cannot attend school will access similar learning to that which their bubble is completing within school. - Activities will be varied and not solely consist of 'screen time'; for example some learning will involve the children being creative by building and making or may involve using their garden space.
-Some learning will also involve listening and not necessarily looking at a screen for example hearing stories. - Teachers will have access to a wide variety of resources to share remotely including from the following: - Oak Academy - o STEM Learning at home - BBC Bitesize - Resources will be quality assured by senior leaders, who will monitor what is uploaded as well as what the children are accessing. - Staff will have the training they need to provide online learning safely, including our guidance document and access to reporting concerns electronically to the DSL. - All pupils will have access to the resources they need to learn.
+Some learning will also involve listening and not necessarily looking at a screen for example hearing stories. - Teachers will have access to a wide variety of resources to share remotely including from the following: - Oak Academy - o STEM Learning at home - o BBC Bitesize - Resources will be quality assured by senior leaders, who will monitor what is uploaded as well as what the children are accessing. - Staff will have the training they need to provide online learning safely, including our guidance document and access to reporting concerns electronically to the DSL. - All pupils will have access to the resources they need to learn.
 We will ensure this by using the results of the 'Access to technology' questionnaire to ascertain who needs to be supported with technology.
 In addition to this, parents will be asked to let school know if they have any concerns about further resources for example we have provided pencils, rulers and exercise books.
-A small number of parents, particularly of our younger children, have
+A small number of parents, particularly of our younger children, have already informed us that there preference is for paper based learning packs.
+Staff will be released to prepare these in the event that they are needed.

-- already informed us that there preference is for paper based learning packs.
-Staff will be released to prepare these in the event that they are needed. - Teachers will communicate the purpose of activities and their success criteria for pupils, by giving instructions on the home page of the class STARz platform.
-For some children, e.g. some of our SEND children, these instructions are emailed directly to parents as the learning is individualised. - Occasionally, pupils will access remote learning resources through their STARz account as part of in-school delivery, so that they become used to these ways of working. - During whole school closure, the children of critical workers and vulnerable children attending school, will access their learning via STARZ.
-For the younger children, adults will deliver this learning but it will be directly linked to the learning on the STARZ page being accessed by those at home. - SEND will not be a barrier to accessing the curriculum at home, because the school will work in partnership with families by communicating directly with parents about expectations and what is achievable for them. - COVID catch-up funding will be used effectively to offer staff training on the use of technology as needed as well as releasing teachers to ensure that remote learning is aligned to class learning. - Staff workload will be managed by using staff meeting time to support with uploading learning activities as well as additional PPA time for teachers with significant numbers of pupils who are learning from home.
+- Teachers will communicate the purpose of activities and their success criteria for pupils, by giving instructions on the home page of the class STARz platform.
+For some children, e.g. some of our SEND children, these instructions are emailed directly to parents as the learning is individualised. - Occasionally, pupils will access remote learning resources through their STARz account as part of in-school delivery, so that they become used to these ways of working. - SEND will not be a barrier to accessing the curriculum at home, because the school will work in partnership with families by communicating directly with parents about expectations and what is achievable for them. - COVID catch-up funding will be used effectively to offer staff training on the use of technology as needed as well as releasing teachers to ensure that remote learning is aligned to class learning. - Staff workload will be managed by using staff meeting time to support with uploading learning activities as well as additional PPA time for teachers with significant numbers of pupils who are learning from home.
 This is particularly important as time will be needed to feedback on learning to individual children. - Leaders will measure engagement in remote learning through regular monitoring and use this information to review provision and make changes as necessary.